-Primary care is now being primed to start a programme vaccinating against coronavirus from mid December 2020.
 This page provides a summary of the current situation, but plans for the vaccination programme are moving at pace and the situation is changing on a frequent basis.

-Page last updated 3rd December 2020.
+Page last updated 24th February 2021.

-The number of vaccines available at any one time will also have an impact on how they are used, in line with the prioritisation guidance issued by the Joint Committee on Vaccination and Immunisation (JCVI).
+The quantity of vaccine available at any one time will also have an impact on how they are used, in line with the prioritisation guidance issued by the Joint Committee on Vaccination and Immunisation (JCVI).
 The JCVI advice recommends that older adults resident in care homes, care home workers, all those 80 years of age and over and healthcare and social care workers are the early priority cohorts for vaccination.

-Priority groups for coronavirus (COVID-19) vaccination: advice from the JCVI (2nd December 2020)
+Priority groups for coronavirus (COVID-19) vaccination: advice from the JCVI (updated 30th December 2020)

 How can community pharmacy get involved?

-Both general practice/PCN and community pharmacy designated sites will be expected to be able to operate from 8am to 8pm, seven days a week, vaccinating a minimum of around 1000 people per week.
+Both general practice/PCN and community pharmacy designated sites will be expected to be able to operate from 8am to 8pm, seven days a week, vaccinating a minimum of 1000 people per week.

 The majority of pharmacy contractors are unlikely to have the capacity to provide a designated vaccination site on their own.
-Where contractors do have the capacity and desire to get involved in the vaccination programme, but they don’t have the capacity to run a designated vaccination site, Option one is likely to be the best for them to pursue.
+Where contractors do have the capacity and desire to get involved in the vaccination programme, but they don’t have the capacity to run a designated vaccination site, Option one is likely to be the best for them to pursue at this time.
 In that circumstance, contractors should contact their PCN and they may also want to seek advice on any local developments from their Local Pharmaceutical Committee.

 Information for contractors interested in providing a designated vaccination site (Option 2)